Rina-Cherie/courseraclass23/README.md

 # courseraclass23
-Starting this repo as part of an online class
+Starting this repo as part of an online class that I will hopefully finish.